- Runny nose and sore throat caused by a virus

 Cause of Colds

 - Colds are caused by many respiratory viruses.
 Healthy children get about 6 colds in the first year.

 - Influenza virus causes a bad cold with more fever and muscle aches.

 - Colds are not serious.
 With a cold, about 5 to 10% of children develop a complication.
 Most often, this is an ear or sinus infection.
 These are caused by a bacteria.

 Trouble Breathing: How to Tell

 Trouble breathing is a reason to see a doctor right away.
 Respiratory distress is the medical name for trouble breathing.
 Here are symptoms to worry about:

 - Struggling for each breath or shortness of breath

-- Tight breathing so that your child can barely speak or cry
+- Tight breathing so that your child can barely cry

 - Ribs are pulling in with each breath (called retractions)